 - 4. You need to take a lesson.

-- 5. You need to work on your fitness outside the water.
+- 5. Is surfing hard?
+Maybe you need to work on your fitness outside the water.

-- 6. You are using your knees to pop up.
+- 6. Is surfing hard?
+You might be using your knees to pop up.

 - 7. You’re grabbing the rails when you pop up.